profbiyi/Twitter-RealTime-Sentiment-Analysis/README.md

 ## Realtme Sentiment and Batch Analysis of Tweets
 This project is designed to pull real data from twitter and perform sentiment analysis on the same, also it is expected to store the tweets and do a batch analysis.

+This project is designed for brand improvement.
+It affords a firm/company etc to track mentions and trends on the twitter space, and use the details to get an idea of the general public's view of their company, business and/or firm.
+It is also designed to

 Sentiment analysis will be performed on realtime tweets, the tweet and results visualised.
 At the same time, the same tweets are stored in batches and then analysed.